 Dr. Cote joined EyeCare of Vermont in December 2000.
 She received her Bachelor of Science from the University of New Hampshire in 1993 and her Doctor of Optometry degree from the Pennsylvania College of Optometry in 1997.
 Dr. Cote completed one year residency in General Optometry at the Boston VA Outpatient Clinic, where she provided primary care as well as low vision rehabilitation.
 She also taught in the Ocular Disease laboratories at the New England College of Optometry.

 Dr. Cote is a member of the American Optometric Association, Low Vision Section, and the Vermont Optometric Association.

 Dr. Cote resides in Essex with her husband Joe, son David and daughter Genevieve.

-She resides in South Burlington with her husband Rod, and sons Christian and Elijah.
+She resides in South Burlington with her husband Rod and sons Christian, Elijah, and Graham.

 Rebecca Busier joined Eyecare of Vermont in 2007.
 In 2003 she received a Bachelor of Science from Lehigh University in Bethlehem, PA.
 She attended optometry school at The New England College of Optometry and graduated in 2007.
 Dr. Busier is a member of the AOA and VOA.

-She currently resides in Hinesburg with her husband Kyle and their son Ramsey.
+She currently resides in Hinesburg with her husband Kyle and their children, Ramsey and Chloe.